Keramas/MuffinMan/README.md

     - Ground floor aurum chest
     - Number of naakual sets completed
     - Which basement mini-NMs were defeated
+- Corsair roll and Wild Card values on Aminon

+By adding a Discord webhook, you can easily send the report to your group's Discord channel as well.

 For statics that are looking to improve and track metrics over time, this add-on cuts down on the time for filtering and screenshotting scoreboard data, organizes the data in a cleaner formatted table, and easily tallies Gallimaufry without the need for doing manual maths based on your existing total.